-Transfer the baking tray onto the smoker grate with the legs on top, closing the lid and letting them cook.
+Transfer the baking tray onto the smoker grill grate with the legs on top, closing the lid and letting them cook.
 This lets you catch the juices as they fall for making gravy later, the rack helping to ensure good circulation and even cooking on all sides.

 As the legs cook, monitor the levels of charcoal, wood, and water inside the smoker, adding more as needed.
 Adjust the air vents when necessary to keep the smoker at a consistent internal temperature, especially when adding more fuel to the fire.

 The turkey will need to cook for around 4 hours, though cooking time will depend on how large your legs are in addition to other variables.
-Checking the temperature with a thermometer should read around 155 degrees Fahrenheit when done.
+Checking the temperature with a meat thermometer should read around 155 degrees Fahrenheit when done.

-In the last half hour of cooking before you take the legs off, remove the tray from the smoker and place the legs directly on the grate.
+When the internal temperature reaches the needed level, in the last half hour of cooking before you take the legs off, remove the tray from the smoker and place the legs directly on the grate.
 Turn them every ten minutes to get some extra char on the outside and ensure the skin has reached maximum crispiness.

 Step 4: Rest

 Like all meat, turkey will need to rest before you can eat it.
 One of the advantages to cooking just the legs, though, is a much shorter resting time compared to a whole turkey.

 Remove the legs from the smoker and place them on a plate to rest tented in aluminum foil.
 A minimum of half an hour will be necessary as the heat makes its way through the meat, raising the temperature to a safe temperature of 165 degrees Fahrenheit.
 In the meantime, you can use the collected juices and rendered, herbaceous fat collected in the roasting pan to make some of that gravy mentioned before.